carlfranklin/MauiMediaElement/README.md

 ![image-20230306194025460](images/image-20230306194025460.png)

-We can remove that by adding the following to *MainPage.xaml* on line 7:
+We can remove that by adding the following to *MainPage.xaml* on line 6 before the greater than sign:

 ```xaml
 NavigationPage.HasNavigationBar="False"